muhammad-ahmad66/ultimate-react-notes/03-pizza-menu/notes.md

 In menu we want a new paragraph.
 But only when there is a pizza in menu.
 So we put that after ternary if operator.
 But after putting that REACT start yelling at us, saying *JSX expression must have one parent element*.
 So this exactly what we discussed in **JSX_Rules** lecture.
 So **a piece of JSX can only have in fact one root element**.
 Before to solve this error, we just wrapped into a div.
 But here it's mess up our format.
 We do not want to render one element which contains these two(p & ul), but we really want to render these two elements in separate.
 So this is the case in which we need **REACT fragment.**

-**REACT Fragment** basically let's us group some elements together without leaving any trace in the HTML tree, so in the DOM.
+**REACT Fragment** basically let us group some elements together without leaving any trace in the HTML tree, so in the DOM.
 For that all we need to do is to wrap the elements inside this⤵.

 ```js
 <>